shapeshed/shapeshed.com/content/posts/unix-uniq.md

-{
-  "slug": "unix-uniq",
-  "title": "Linux and Unix uniq command tutorial with examples", "date": "2016-07-26T00:00:00+00:00",
++++
+date = "2016-07-26T00:00:00+00:00"
-  "description": "Tutorial on using uniq, a UNIX and Linux command for reporting or filtering repeated lines in a file.
-Examples of showing a count of occurrences, showing only repeated lines and ignoring characters and specific fields.", "image": "images/articles/uniq.png",
+description = "Tutorial on using uniq, a UNIX and Linux command for reporting or filtering repeated lines in a file.
+Examples of showing a count of occurrences, showing only repeated lines and ignoring characters and specific fields." image = "images/articles/uniq.png" slug = "unix-uniq" tags = ["UNIX", "Linux"] title = "Linux and Unix uniq command tutorial with examples"

-  "tags": [
-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Uniq man page][5]